 The District maintains numerous individual governmental funds.
-Information is presented separately in the governmental fund balance sheet and the statement of revenues, expenditures and changes in fund balances for the General Fund, which is the District's sole major fund.
+Information is presented separately in the governmental fund balance sheet and the statement of revenues, expenditures and changes in fund balances for the General Fund and Federal Projects Fund.
+Data from the other governmental funds are combined into a single, aggregate presentation.